fabricesemti80/k8s-cluster-mk4/README-ext02.md

 ### Traefik forward auth / Traefik Middleware

-Create the structure as per the folders
+Create the structure as per the folders.

+* update the secret with your values

+* encrypt the file

+* also add the 'middleware and 'traefik-forward-auth' folders to the 'cluster/apps/networking/traefik/kustomization.yaml' file

+Once this is done, the ingresses should ask for Google authentication.

+### Cloudflare DDNS

+This should be also set up, so that the cluster always - even if the external IP of your router changes - is having up-to-date DNS record.